 NOW & THEN

-The purpose of this page is
+The purpose of this page is to show

+Schuylkill Haven.
 Below are pairs of

-photographs of places in
+photographs of places as they looked

-looked in the past and as
+in the past and as they look now.

 On the left is the arch carrying the Pennsylvania Railroad across Dock Street in April